rawmind0/alpine-traefik/README.md

 ### Rancher

+If you are running it in rancher, you could use in 2 ways:

+- Traefik built rancher integration.
+Add env TRAEFIK_RANCHER_ENABLE=true
-If you are running it in rancher, you could run [rancher-traefik][rancher-traefik] as a sidekick to get dynamic configuration.
+- You could run [rancher-traefik][rancher-traefik] as a sidekick to get dynamic configuration.

 ## Example